 Great job!
-We covered a ton of material in this lesson and you’ve increased the number of tools in your Python toolkit by several-fold.
-Let’s review what you’ve learned this lesson:
+We covered a ton of material in this lesson and we’ve increased the number of tools in our Python toolkit by several-fold.
+Let’s review what we’ve learned this lesson:

 ifstatements can be used to create control flow in your code.

 elsestatements can be used to execute code when the conditions of an

 elifstatements can be used to build additional checks into your